What Is a Goldendoodle Mixed With? Explained

 F1 Goldendoodles are first-generation hybrids created by crossing a Golden Retriever and a Poodle.
 This results in a genetic makeup that is 50% Golden Retriever and 50% Poodle.
 These dogs typically inherit a mix of traits from both parent breeds, combining the friendly and loyal nature of Golden Retrievers with the intelligence and hypoallergenic qualities of Poodles.

-F1 Goldendoodles are known for their diverse coat types and temperaments.
+F1 Goldendoodles are popular and very well-known for their diverse coat types and temperaments.
 They can vary widely in appearance and behavior, making each F1 Goldendoodle unique.
 This generation is ideal for those who appreciate the blend of traits from both parent breeds.

 F1B Goldendoodles

 An F1B Goldendoodle is created by crossing an F1 Goldendoodle with a purebred Poodle.
 Alternatively, it can also be crossed with a purebred Golden Retriever.
-This backcross generation, known as F1B, results in a genetic makeup that is approximately 75% Poodle and 25% Golden Retriever.
-F1B Goldendoodles are highly intelligent, easily trainable, and often have hypoallergenic coats, making them suitable for allergy sufferers.
+This backcross generation, known as F1B, results in a genetic makeup that is approximately 75%/25% (Poodle/Golden Retriever).
+This has helped to make the F1B Goldendoodles highly intelligent, easily trainable, and often have hypoallergenic coats, making them suitable for allergy sufferers.

 The benefits of hybrid vigor in F1B Goldendoodles can lead to them being healthier than their purebred parents under proper conditions.
 However, puppies from an F1BB Doodle (aka an F1B Doodle) crossed with a Golden Retriever may inherit higher shedding coats that are straight or wavy.